Time travel claims and urban legends: Philadelphia Experiment and Montauk Project

 The Philadelphia Experiment is the name given to a naval military experiment which was supposedly carried out at the Philadelphia Naval Shipyard in Philadelphia, Pennsylvania, sometime around 28 October 1943.
 It is alleged that the U.S. Navy destroyer escort USS Eldridge was to be rendered invisible (or "cloaked") to enemy devices.
 The experiment is also referred to as Project Rainbow.
-Some reports allege that the warship traveled back in time for about 10 seconds; however, popular culture has represented far bigger time jumps.
+Some reports allege that the warship traveled back in time for about 10 seconds; however, popular culture has represented far longer time jumps.

 The story is widely regarded as a hoax.
 The U.S. Navy maintains that no such experiment occurred, and details of the story contradict well-established facts about the Eldridge as well as the known laws of physics.

 The Montauk Project was alleged to be a series of secret United States government projects conducted at Camp Hero or Montauk Air Force Station on Montauk, Long Island, for the purpose of exotic research, including time travel.
 Jacques Vallée describes allegations of the Montauk Project as an outgrowth of stories about the Philadelphia Experiment.